Not everyone who attends college earns a degree. But can you refinance student loans if you didn’t earn a degree or graduate?

 Get your free credit report at annualcreditreport.com, and check for any errors.
 Reporting and removing mistakes can help your credit score, too.

 Finding a cosigner may help you qualify for refinancing if you’re already on the cusp.
 A cosigner is someone who promises to take responsibility for the loan payments if you default, so asking is a big deal.
 It should usually be someone you know well, like a parent or a spouse.

 Banks are more likely to accept a less-than-stellar applicant with a cosigner because they have a back-up option in case the original borrower can’t afford the payments.
-Borrowing is all about proving your reliability in order to secure the best rates, and nothing makes a lender feel more confident than having an additional person tied to the loan.
+Borrowing is all about proving your reliability in order to secure the best fixed and variable rates, and nothing makes a lender feel more confident than having an additional person tied to the loan.